Regenstrief Institute, Partners in Health

 OpenMRS relies on the assistance of developers from the OpenMRS community to improve the system.

-Experts note that OpenMRS has been used by a number of high profile organisations such as Save the Children and in diverse and challenging circumstances eg. West African Ebola outbreak
+Experts note that OpenMRS has been used by humanitarian organizations such as Save the Children for health-related situations such as West African Ebola outbreak.

 – Central concept dictionary: Definitions of all data (both questions and answers) are defined in a centralized dictionary, allowing for robust, coded data